 Comprehensive Audit Trails

-Every operation through the LLM Proxy generates audit records for:
+Every governed operation generates audit records for:

 - Complete command history for security review